kleelab-bch/MARS-Net/README.md

 ## Run Demo
-You can quickly segment one of our live cell movie in this demo (Estimated Time: 10 minutes)
+You can quickly segment one of our live cell movie in this demo (Estimated Time: 12 minutes)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kleelab-bch/MARS-Net/blob/master/MARS_Net_demo.ipynb)
 <!-- end of the list -->
 This demo allows users to see the segmentation performance of MARS-Net and U-Net which are already trained on our live cell movies.
-To test MARS-Net pipeline from the scratch in the user's local machine, users need to satisfy software requirements and train the models before segmenting movies.
+To test MARS-Net pipeline from the scratch in a user's local machine, the user needs to satisfy software requirements and train the models before segmenting movies.

 ## Software Requirements
 MARS-Net pipeline has been tested on Ubuntu 16.04 with anaconda v4.5.11 and Python v3.6